tnolet/haproxy-rest/README.md

     Ok

-## Getting started: the harder custom build way
+## Installing: the harder custom build way

 Install HAproxy 1.5 or greater in whatever way you like.
 Just make sure the `haproxy` executable is in your `PATH`.
 For Ubuntu, use: